kardianos/govendor/README.md

-	sync     (beta) Pull in packages from remote respository to match vendor.json file. migrate  Move packages from a legacy tool to the vendor folder with metadata. get      Like "go get" but copies dependencies into a "vendor" folder.
+	sync     (beta) Pull in packages from remote respository to match vendor.json file. migrate  Move packages from a legacy tool to the vendor folder with metadata. get      Like "go get" but copies dependencies into a "vendor" folder. license  List discovered licenses for the given status or import paths.

 	go tool commands that are wrapped:
 	  `+<status>` package selection may be used with them